 The Big Island – Day 1

-Once you’ve checked into your new hotel and gotten your bearings, we highly recommend a tour of Volcano National Park.
+Once you’ve checked into your new hotel and gotten your bearings, we highly recommend a tour of Volcanoes National Park.

-Here, you can watch active volcanoes bubble and boil away, learn more about them at the Visitor Center, walk through a lava tunnel at Thurston, hike through an active crater at Kīlauea Iki and marvel at the glow of lava from Kilauea at night (a volcano that has been continuously erupting since 1983).
+Here, you can watch active volcanoes bubble and boil away, learn more about them at the Visitor Center, walk through the Thurston lava tunnel, hike through an active crater at Kīlauea Iki and marvel at the glow of lava from Kilauea at night (a volcano that has been continuously erupting since 1983).